 What she returns home wearing, we’ll get to in a moment.

 Naturally, it was all a misunderstanding, but Jerry ends up divorcing Lucy, and hilarity ensues.
 Not to spoil the ending, but yes, they get back together.
-Irene Dunne’s luck in love holds steady from Roberta, apparently.
+Irene Dunne’s luck in love holds steady from Roberta.

-“The” is correct; there’s only one that really matters.
-Not 2 years earlier, Irene Dunne sashayed down the steps of a French boutique in a dress fringed by possibly the biggest white fox wrap ever seen.
+Not two years earlier, Irene Dunne sashayed down the steps of a French boutique in a dress fringed by possibly the biggest white fox wrap ever seen.
 In The Awful Truth, she gets to top it.

 Shortly after entering, Lucy greets Jerry with a big hug.
 Lucky Jerry.